JackDanger/kinesis-ruby-test/README.md

 This is from my laptop on my home network connection in SF.
 With 17 threads this script published about 142 QPS.

 It appears a single thread can publish at best 16 QPS (when not starved for IO and scheduling).
-But even at 73 concorrent threads each one managed 4QPS.
+But even at 73 concurrent threads each one managed 4QPS.
 That seems like a reasonable range for calculating possible throughput per process per shard.